On the Stability of Llarull's Theorem in Dimension Three: Introduction

 The Sormani-Wenger Intrinsic Flat distance appearing in Theorem \ref{thm-Main} is a geometric measurement of the difference between Riemannian manifolds which is particularly suited for problems involving lower scalar curvature bounds.
 To describe the prototypical situation, one can construct sequences of Riemannian $3$-spheres with increasingly many splines, bounded volume, and positive scalar curvature.
 Such a sequence possesses an unbounded number of disjoint metric balls of fixed radius.
 Due to Gromov's compactness theorem, these examples cannot have a Gromov-Hausdorff limit.
 However, such sequences are known to converge with respect to the Sormani-Wenger Intrinsic Flat distance.
 To demonstrate this convergence in Theorem \ref{thm-Main}, we take advantage of the Volume Above Distance Below Theorem of Allen-Perales-Sormani \cite{Allen-Perales-Sormani-VADB}, reviewed in Section \ref{subsec:VADB}.
 This theorem asserts that a sequence of Riemannian manifolds $\{(M,g_i)\}_{i=1}^\infty$ with bounded diameter, volumes converging to that of a Riemannian manifold $(M,g)$, and distance bounds from below $g_i \ge g$ will converge to $(M,g)$ in the volume preserving Sormani-Wenger Intrinsic Flat sense.
 In the setting of Llarull's Theorem, we are given that each metric under consideration is bounded from below by the round metric on the three-sphere.
 Thus, our objective is to establish volume convergence.

-The proof of Theorem \ref{thm-Main} centers on the analysis of spacetime harmonic functions introduced by Hirsch-Kazaras-Khuri in \cite{hirsch-kazaras-khuri}, and used by Hirsch-Kazaras-Khuri-Zhang in \cite{Hirsch-Kazaras-Khuri-Zhang} to give a new proof of Llarull's Theorem in dimension $3$.
+The proof of Theorem \ref{thm-Main} centers on the analysis of spacetime harmonic functions introduced by Hirsch-Kazaras-Khuri in \cite{hirsch-kazaras-khuri}, where an integral identity based on fundamental work of Stern \cite{Stern} was used to study mass in general relativity.
+These ideas were used by Hirsch-Kazaras-Khuri-Zhang in \cite{Hirsch-Kazaras-Khuri-Zhang} to give a new proof of Llarull's Theorem in dimension $3$.
 In this particular setting, we call the relevant spacetime harmonic functions {\em{Llarull potentials}}.
 Llarull potentials solve a quasilinear elliptic equation with coefficients which become singular near the poles, and satisfy an important integral formula relating scalar curvature to $C^2$ information of the Llarull potential.
 The quantitative nature of this formula is an essential tool for showing stability.

 To demonstrate the necessary volume convergence, we identify regions in $(\Sp^3,g_i)$ with strong pointwise control on its Llarull potential.
 Leveraging the integral formula mentioned above, we show these regions have volume forms comparable to the round sphere's.
 The fundamental step is an in-depth analysis of the PDE near its singular poles, showing the well-controlled regions cannot collapse along the sequence.
 Next, the Cheeger constant lower bound is combined with a strategy used by Dong \cite{Dong-PMT_Stability} and Dong-Song \cite{Dong-Song} to show the well-controlled regions encompass almost all of the sphere far out in the sequence.